k-yomo/terraform-provider-algolia/docs/resources/index.md

 page_title: "algolia_index Resource - terraform-provider-algolia"
 subcategory: ""
 description: |-
-  A configuration for an index
+  A configuration for an index.
 ---

 # algolia_index (Resource)

-A configuration for an index
+A configuration for an index.

 ## Example Usage